robcmorris/robcmorris/content/blog/Gatsby_in_Azure_Static_Web_Apps/index.md

 Create a Gatsby app using the Gatsby Command Line Interface (CLI):

-1. Open a terminal
+1. Open a terminal.
 1. Use the [npx](https://www.npmjs.com/package/npx) tool to create a new app with the Gatsby CLI.
 This may take a few minutes.

    ```bash
    npx gatsby new gatsby-starter-blog https://github.com/gatsbyjs/gatsby-starter-blog
    ```

-1. Navigate to the newly created app
+1. Navigate to the newly created app.

    ```bash
    cd gatsby-starter-blog
    ```

-1. Initialize a Git repo
+1. Initialize a Git repo.

    ```bash
    git init